 Flamboyant Gamine is a type that makes a playful impression.
 David Kibbe called them “Cheeky-Chic“.

 The height of the Flamboyant Gamine is low (petite), traditionally up to 168 cm, but there are exceptions (as, indeed, in all types).

 Remember that Gamine is an eclectic type.
-Often, flamboyant gamine types can exhibit such a combination: large rounded eyes – from Yin, and a pointed nose – from Yang.
+Flamboyant Gamine types often show such a combination: large rounded eyes – from Yin and a pointed nose – from Yang.

-The body is thin.
+The body is thin in general.
 When overweight, it can look chunky and relatively dense.